 The Embassy Gardens are being built next to the Lavender Field.
 Providing another string to their bow, the Lavender Farm has a mass planting of shrubs.
 According to Marilyn in the gift shop, the January flowering period is the best time of year to see the spectacular purple patch.
 Tasmazia lavender is dried for their own range of products (Tudor Lane and Lavender House) and available on site.

 Also on site is a pancake restaurant, where Kim was doing a sterling job keeping up with demand.
 We weren’t organised enough to pack a picnic.
 So, arriving at lunch time, it seemed only fitting that we sampled their specialty, all in the name of research, as usual.
 We chose from the main menu selection (about $14 to $18 per serve); but they do have light meals, snacks and drinks as well.

 All in all, the troops gave Tasmazia and the Village of Lower Crackpot their seal of approval.
 I took way too many photos (my signal for a great day out); we had a good feed and some honest, outdoor family fun.
 What more could you ask?

-The writer and her family were guests of Tasmazia and the Village of Lower Crackpot which is located at 500 Staverton Road, Promised Land, Tasmania.
-Entrance for a family of four costs $55-00.
-See their website for more details.
+Think Tasmania visited as guests of Tasmazia and the Village of Lower Crackpot, located at 500 Staverton Road in Promised Land, Tasmania.
+See the website for more details.